-Defining your unique benchmarks for success
+Defining your unique benchmarks for measuring content, success

 Stories garner traffic at different paces depending on whether they are breaking news or features, old or new, national or local, and the list goes on.
-With such differences, how do you ensure you are measuring success appropriately and giving each story the opportunity to thrive?
+With such differences, how do you ensure you are measuring content success appropriately and giving each story the opportunity to thrive?